 Duress has been defined as a “threat of harm made to compel a person to do something against his or her will or judgment; esp., a wrongful threat made by one person to compel a manifestation of seeming assent by another person to a transaction without real volition.”

-Sometimes the capacity of either natural or artificial persons to either enforce contracts, or have contracts enforced against them is restricted.
-For instance, very small children may not be held to bargains they have made, on the assumption that they lack the maturity to understand what they are doing; errant employees or directors may be prevented from contracting for their company, because they have acted ultra vires (beyond their power).
+Sometimes the capacity of either natural or artificial persons to either enforce contracts or have contracts enforced against them is restricted.
+For instance, very small children may not be held to bargains they have made, on the assumption that they lack the maturity to understand what they are doing; errant employees or directors may be prevented from contracting with their company because they have acted ultra vires (beyond their power).
 Another example might be people who are mentally incapacitated, either by disability or drunkenness (did the seller ply you with.
-In these cases the contract is either void or voidable.
+In these cases, the contract is either void or voidable.

 If based on an illegal purpose or contrary to public policy, a contract is void.

-Breach of Contract Breach of contract is defined in the Unfair Contract Terms Act 1977 as: non-performance, poor performance, part-performance, or performance which is substantially different from what was reasonably expected when the contract was agreed.
+Breach of contract is defined in the Unfair Contract Terms Act 1977 as non-performance, poor performance, part-performance, or performance which is substantially different from what was reasonably expected when the contract was agreed.

 Innocent parties may repudiate (cancel) the contract only for a major breach (breach of condition), but they may always recover compensatory damages, provided that the breach has caused foreseeable loss.